Skip to content

 Logs

-According to the DataKit deployment configuration, logs output to /dev/stdout are collected by default.
-Log in to 'Guance', enter 'Logs', and view log information.
+Based on the DataKit deployment configuration, default logs output to /dev/stdout are collected.
+Log in to 'Guance', enter 'LOG', and view log information.

 image

-Tip: For more log collection methods, refer to:
+'Friendly Reminder' For more log collection methods, please refer to:

-Several Ways to Collect Logs in Kubernetes Clusters
+Several Methods of Log Collection in Kubernetes Clusters

 Trace Timeout Analysis

-The Bookinfo project includes a timeout demonstration.
-Using the jason user to log in causes the ratings service to time out.
-Create a new virtual-service-ratings-test-delay.yaml with the following content:
+The Bookinfo project has an example demonstrating timeouts.
+When logging in with user jason, the ratings service will timeout.
+Create a new virtual-service-ratings-test-delay.yaml file with the following content:

 apiVersion: networking.istio.io/v1alpha3